ngol4/ngol4.github.io/_pages/about.md

 ---
 Welcome to my personal website!
 Feel free to explore the site to get to know me and my experiences.

-A 19-year-old student at Aalto University with a strong interest in Data Science and Software Development.
+A 19-year-old driven student at Aalto University with a strong interest in Data Science and Software Development.

 As a student, I enjoy learning new things and taking on different challenges to be better every day.
 Currently pursuing a Bachelor's degree in Data Science, I got a chance to satisfy my intellectual curiosity by encountering novel concepts ranging from more technology-focused such as programming, databases, and artificial intelligence to more business-focused such as economics every day.
 Throughout my study, I have always maintained an excellent performance, hence leading to my work as a teaching assistant for 5 computer science courses at my university.
 I truly love this experience as it has certainly sharpened my knowledge and developed my communication, interpersonal, and empathy skills.